 The preparation process has almost centennial origins, handed down from generation to generation.
 It has been perfected even more over time by generations of Italians.

 The extraordinary thing is that my father created the so-called “mother yeast.”
 It is a natural yeast capable of regenerating itself eternally.
 It certainly has significantly improved the quality of the pizza.
-Additionally, there are years of experience in using different types of flour.
+Additionally, you can vary the outcome by using different types of flour.
 Each flour has a specific protein intake capable of creating a unique gluten shield of its kind.

 Spread the dough in round and rectangular trays.
 Follow that with a long process of rest, maturation, and fermentation for about three days in the fridge.
 At the end of this period, the pizzas are removed from the fridge, covered with a cloth, and left to rise for several hours.
 Finally, we move on to stuffing and baking.
 The oven must be at a maximum temperature of around 250 or 300 degrees Celsius.
 First, bake the pizzas on the bottom rack without ingredients in order to cook the bottom of the pizza.
 Then, add the ingredients.
 Put the pizza back into the oven.
 This time, put it on the top shelf to finish cooking.

-Do you have to substitute the ingredients for this dish you are making us with Thai ingredients?
-If so, what are the differences in ingredients that you see in Thailand versus Italy?
+Do you have to substitute the ingredients for the dish you are making with Thai ones?
+If so, what are the differences in ingredients that you see in Thailand vs Italy?